Skip to content

 • Package manager: uv for all Python operations (uv run python ... instead of python, uv add instead of pip install)

-• Project config: pyproject.toml with uv add <pkg> (never uv pip install or pip install)
+• Project config: pyproject.toml with uv dependency metadata (never uv pip install or pip install as the default path)

 • Task running: uv run <command> for all script execution